kubernetes/enhancements/keps/sig-node/6063-pod-pid-limit/README.md

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

 Yes; disable gate and restart components.
-Existing Pods retain their cgroup PID settings until restarted.
+Existing Pods retain their cgroup PID settings until restarted (different from version downgrade, where the kubelet no longer enforces the limit immediately).

 ###### What happens if we reenable the feature if it was previously rolled back?

-Pods can again specify `spec.resources.limits.pid`; no state loss.
+Pods can again specify `spec.resources.limits.pids`; no state loss.

 ###### Are there any tests for feature enablement/disablement?

-Unit tests cover gate toggle: validation accepts/rejects `pid` based on gate state, and field stripping preserves `pid` on existing objects when gate is off.
+Unit tests cover gate toggle: validation accepts/rejects `pids` based on gate state, and validation ratcheting preserves `pids` on existing objects when gate is off.

 ### Rollout, Upgrade and Rollback Planning